christophfranke/signal-chain/README.md

 ```
 - The `$.emit` operator has no input and emits the passed argument.
 - The `$.listen.key` operator will listen to changes in the given key of the incoming object.
 Whenever the value changes, it will fire.
 If the value of the key is an array type, the listener will be attached to the array itself via proxy, so that any changes to the array will also be detected.
+> TODO: Explain how the proxy gets inserted

 This is how we could implement a reactive filter:
 ```typescript